Updated: May 2026

 When FlightWisdom first covered bereavement fares back in 2006, 2008, and 2010, they were already fading.
 Even when more airlines offered them, the value was questionable.
 Today, they’re almost gone — a quaint vestige of another era, not unlike the onboard lounges of the past.
 We even remember a call center agent once telling us, “I am so sorry to learn of the demise of your relation,” which wasn’t exactly the reassurance we were hoping for.

-Airlines Still Offering Bereavement Fares
+Quick Answer: Which Airlines Still Offer Bereavement Fares in 2026?

 Delta Air Lines